John-Lluch/SWRevealViewController/README.md

 ## Tutorial

 Some time ago the guys at AppCoda published an online tutorial featuring the SWRevealViewController: "How To Add a Slide-out Sidebar Menu in Your Apps" (thanks for that).
 You will find it at http://www.appcoda.com/ios-programming-sidebar-navigation-menu/ .
-Definitely worth a read.
+Not updated to the last SWRevealViewController version but still worth a read.

 ## Xamarin Binding